 Evaluating Redress Mechanisms project

 By evaluating these mechanisms, the project aims to provide evidence and advice to enhance their design and operation.
 The results will also show communities, workers and their supporters how to make the best use of non-judicial mechanisms when seeking redress for human rights harms.

 The research is being conducted in Australia and the UK as home countries of transnational businesses, and India and Indonesia as host countries.
 Twelve case studies are being explored – three each in agribusiness, extractives and the garments sector in each host country.
 The project is due to report at the end of 2014.

 European Civil Justice project

-This project aims to improve access to civil justice in the EU for victims of human rights abuses related to activities of European multinational companies in developing countries.
-In order to stimulate discussion on civil justice, CORE and its partners will disseminate the findings of the Third Pillar report through four conferences, in Paris, London, Berlin and Brussels.
+This project – now closed – aimed to improve access to civil justice in the EU for victims of human rights abuses related to activities of European multinational companies in developing countries.
+In order to stimulate discussion on civil justice, CORE and its partners disseminated the findings of the Third Pillar report through four high-profile conferences, in Paris, London, Berlin and Brussels.
 The report EU’s Business: Recommended actions for the EU and its Member States to ensure access to judicial remedy for business-related human rights impacts summarizes the outcomes of these conferences.